How to Get Mermaid Galaxy Hair With Infuse My. Colour Washes

 This will show you the shade you can expect to achieve on a pure white base, so there won’t be any surprises when you come to apply.
 Rob explained how he always applies the colours on a test strand at the back of the head, so you can see how it comes out before going ahead with the full application.

-This can be done in the palm of your hand, which takes approx. 3 seconds, or if you want to be more precise, use a small bowl.
+This can be done in the palm of your hand, which takes approximately 3 seconds, or in a small bowl if you want to be more precise.
 Or if you’re running low on equipment like me, use a glass candle holder, which definitely shows that you’re creative, not juvenile.

 For a light wash of colour, just apply like a normal shampoo, wait 2-5 mins depending on how vivid you want the colour, then rinse.
 Or, treat it like you would a normal dye (like I did) and section out hair, apply with a brush and wait for 30-60 mins before rinsing and conditioning.